DLR-RM/s3li-toolkit/README.md

 Download the dataset :) (https://datasets.arches-projekt.de/s3li_dataset/)

 ### 2. Set-Up
-This code was tested using Python 3.9.21 and ROS1 Melodic on openSUSE Leap 15.5.
+This code was tested using Python 3.12 on Ubuntu 24.04.
 To start, clone the repository and then use the provided requirements.txt to install the dependencies:

 `pip install -r requirements.txt`